rmzetti/hover-exec/README.md

 Essentially if a program can be run with 'batch file' input, and outputs to the command line (if required), it will work in *hover-exec* with the appropriate string definitions.

-The script languages to be used (eg. *python*, *gnuplot*, etc) should be installed, and on the path.. eg. on Windows the python repl should run if `python` is entered in a cmd/powershell window.
+The script languages to be used (eg. *python*, *gnuplot*, etc) should be installed, and on the path. and the `id` should match command, eg. on Windows the python repl should run if `python` is entered in a cmd/powershell window.

-### Default script configuration settings
+### Default script settings

+The following are the default script configuration settings:
 ```
 "hover-exec.scripts":{
   "description": "NB.
 Edit or add scripts using code blocks (see README)",